Kotlin/kotlindl/README.md

 This project aims to make Deep Learning easier for JVM developers, and to simplify deploying deep learning models in JVM production environments.

+ Here's an example of what a classic convolutional neural network LeNet would look like in KotlinDL:

 ```kotlin
 private val lenet5Classic = Sequential.of<Float>(